eunjung31/crossLingual-XGBoost/README.md

-# crossLingual_XGBoost
+# XGBoost for crossLingual classification
-Cross-lingual classification for dysarthria severity classification using XGBoost
+This script has been employed for dysarthria severity classification.

+However, applications to other fields may be possible, in temrms of cross-lingual classification.

 # citation